 The coefficients of Z4 and Z3 cancel out,

 [ S2- 4P - 4(U-1)P ] Z2

 The leading coefficient (i.e., the square bracket) is:

 (2008-05-28) Solid Angles Subtended by Simple Shapes

-The solid angle corresponding to angular distances, in some special cases.
+The solid angle corresponding special angular configurations.

 Band (between two parallel lines) :